 While New Jersey's high-school population is shrinking, its ethnic makeup is expanding, and will continue to do so in appreciable ways.
-Specifically, the state's growth rates for those self-identifying as White is low at 1.7%, while the growth rates for historically underrepresented peoples are much higher: African-Americans at 7%, Hispanics at 15.8%, and Asians at 17.2%.4 Among high school students, these trends are more pronounced: White and African-American populations are both projected to decline (by 8.6% and 10.1% respectively) while the Hispanic and Asian populations will dramatically increase (by 47.4% and 33.3%).5
+Specifically, the state's growth rates for those self-identifying as White is low at 1.7%, while the growth rates for historically underrepresented peoples are much higher: African-Americans at 7%, Hispanics at 15.8%, and Asians at 17.2%.
+Within the high-school aged population, these trends are more pronounced: White and African-American populations are both projected to decline (by 8.6% and 10.1% respectively) while the Hispanic and Asian populations will dramatically increase (by 47.4% and 33.3%).